crysalead/chaos-orm/docs/schemas.md

 * `'binary'`
 * `'uuid'`

-And each type above will be matched to a RDBMS type definition through the dedicaded database adapter.
+Each type above will be matched to a RDBMS type definition through the dedicaded database adapter.

 However it's also possible to create you own types and also override the default ones.
 See the [custom types section bellow](#types) for more informations on types.